Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **!-Count** | 24 | 30 | 30

 **Time**\
-When entering the Doctor's Lab for the first time, you have to defeat the enemies and the guillotine to the right to get to the spiral.
-The Tricks and Treats are annoying to deal with because of their traps.
-Make sure to not be hit by the traps to now waste time.
+The Trick and Tricks can make you waste some time with their traps.
+You can defuse them by hitting them far enough to reach them with Soul Robber.
+Don't even try to dodge them.

 Shock's fight can be done quickly with a Soul Cycle.
 If you don't have Blue Souls, make sure to have them before this.

 Make sure to have 1000 Souls for the Biscuits also.
 You can get some souls by going to the left of the lever that deactives the electric gate in the Doctor's Lab, and going over the pipe all the way to the end.
 This is also a quicker way to get to the bridge.

 **Combo**\
-You can either use the Trick and Treats with the usual method, or Lock's Ghosts with Soul Cycle to reach the required amount.
-Ghosts with Soul Cycle is easier and saves more time, but it is up to you.
+Soul Cycle during the Shock's fight will bring you to this amount easily.

 **!-Count**\
 Trick and Treats are easy to lock with Taunts, just like with the Skeletons.
 Just repeatedly mash Taunts until done against them.